aerogear/graphback/docs/graphql-migrations/intro.md

 ---

 Graphback uses [graphql-migrations](https://www.npmjs.com/package/graphql-migrations) to automatically create and update tables from a GraphQL schema.
 The library compares your database schema to your GraphQL schema and executes the required changes to keep the database structure synchronised with the GraphQL schema.
+The package is built on top of [Knex.js](http://knexjs.org/), a flexible SQL query builder.

 ## Compatibility